A Guide to an HOA Before You Own

 The goal of an overall yearly plan is to decide how much monthly HOA fees (aka assessments) need to be in order to cover expenses.
 Part of the expense is a property management fee as well as salaries for on-site personnel, like a building manager, assistant, engineer, and cleaning crew.
 The HOA also is a sounding board for issues homeowners may have, either in the building or surrounding neighborhoods.

 Fees range from a few hundred dollars to tens of thousands of dollars.
 This depends on the age and size of the building (how many units), amenities and total expenditures, prorated according to the size of the apartments—studio, one, two or three or more bedrooms, with the largest at the top end of the sliding scale.
 Also factored in are particular unit features like larger balconies, private penthouse roof decks, and parking spaces.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 “By law, I’m required to list capital expenditures for the next two years,” says one condo manager in Chicago’s South Loop.
 That requires keeping tabs of utility prices and expected hikes as well as phone and cable charges, with periodic negotiating—in one case, that saved almost $100,000 and significantly upped the building’s internet speed.